pgengler/ember-showdown/README.md

 #### Global Showdown Options

-Global options are supported as of 2.11.x.
-This lets you define options that will be used for showdown options that were not provided as an attribute.
+Global options let you define options that will be used for all conversions, without having to include them in `@showdownOptions` each time. (`@showdownOptions` can be used to override global options.)

 An example where you always want to auto link: